sanskrit-lexicon/csl-newsletter/september2021.md

 8. cologne-stardict - `move_to_stardict.sh` script was updated to accomodate the change in the directory indic-dict/stardict-sanskrit.
 In the current arrangements, indic-dict directory is sibling of cologne directory.
 See https://github.com/sanskrit-lexicon/cologne-stardict/commit/07463d426454dcf933373b7fbd359dc2c03e8a2b.
 16 August 2021.
 9. cologne-stardict - Earlier, production directory of this repository was not tracked.
 Now, it is also tracked.
 10. cologne-stardict - Removed dependency of `make_babylon.py` script on `lxml` module. lxml is difficult to install on windows, and is an overkill in the context.
 The script was modified to use native python xml.etree module.
 12 September 2021.
+11. Compare the IAST and Devanagari headwords in the dictionaries BEN, BUR, MD, MW72, MW and PD.
+See https://github.com/sanskrit-lexicon/COLOGNE/issues/180 for details.

 # Data correction